Izenda7Series/docs/dev/code_javascript_build_a_simple_chart.rst

 #.
 Refer to the :ref:`similar step in Building a Grid guide <Grid_Populate_selected_data_sources_fields>` to:

-   *  Get the list of available data sources fields from :ref:`POST_report/availableQuerySourceFields`
+   #.
+Get the list of available data sources fields from :ref:`POST_report/availableQuerySourceFields`
-   *  Build a corresponding ReportPartElement object for each selected data source field
+   #.
+Build a corresponding ReportPartElement object for each selected data source field
-   *  Populate a default ReportPartElementProperties for ``properties`` field in each ReportPartElement object
+   #.
+Populate a default ReportPartElementProperties for ``properties`` field in each ReportPartElement object

-   See :doc:`code_javascript_sample_properties_for_a_reportpartelement` for more samples.
+   See :doc:`code_javascript_sample_properties_for_a_reportpartelement` for some samples.

 #.
 Add the :doc:`/ref/models/ReportPartElement` objects into ``labels.elements``, ``values.elements``, ``valuesLabels.elements``, ``separators.elements`` or ``bubbleSize.elements`` in :doc:`/ref/models/ReportPartChart` object.